-As of December 31, 2007, Pollo Tropical had three franchisees operating a total of 27 Pollo Tropical restaurants, 23 of which were located in Puerto Rico, two in Ecuador and two located on college campuses in Florida.
-As of December 31, 2007, Taco Cabana had two franchisees operating a total of three Taco Cabana restaurants.
-In addition, on December 31, 2007, Pollo Tropical entered into development agreements for the development of up to five franchised Pollo Tropical restaurants in the Bahamas.
-We believe that there are significant opportunities to expand our Hispanic Brands outside of the United States and we may seek to franchise or license our Hispanic Brands in additional markets outside of the United States.
-Any such expansion into additional foreign markets ideally would take the form of a franchising or licensing arrangement with one or more experienced restaurant companies with operations in the target area.
-We believe that there are a number of geographic areas outside of the United States which have a significant component of the population with both adequate disposable income and a strong proclivity for foods similar to those offered by our Hispanic Brands.
-We currently have no understandings, commitments or agreements with respect to any such franchising or licensing arrangements of our Hispanic Brands outside of the United States other than for our franchised Pollo Tropical restaurants located in Puerto Rico and Ecuador and the development agreements for the Bahamas.
+As of December 31, 2008, we had three franchisees operating a total of 25 Pollo Tropical restaurants, 21 of which were located in Puerto Rico, two in Ecuador and two located on college campuses in Florida.
+As of December 31, 2008, we had three franchisees operating a total of four Taco Cabana restaurants.
+In addition, in 2008 and 2009 we have entered into development agreements for the development of up to five franchised Pollo Tropical restaurants in each of the Bahamas, and Honduras and up to four franchised Pollo Tropical restaurants in Trinidad and Tobago.
+As of December 31, 2008 no franchised restaurants were as yet open under these agreements.
+We believe that there are further opportunities to expand Pollo Tropical restaurants outside of the United States and we may seek to franchise or license the brand in additional foreign markets.
+Any such expansion would ideally take the form of a franchising or licensing arrangement with one or more experienced restaurant companies.
+We believe that there are a number of foreign markets with the appropriate population, demographic and income characteristics to support this expansion, as well as consumers with a strong proclivity to eat foods similar to those offered by Pollo Tropical.

-All of our current franchisees are required to operate their restaurants in compliance with certain methods, standards and specifications developed by us regarding such matters as menu items, recipes, food preparation, materials, supplies, services, fixtures, furnishings, decor and signs.
+All of our current franchisees are required to operate their restaurants in compliance with certain methods, standards and specifications developed by us, including those related to menu items, recipes, food preparation, materials, supplies, services, fixtures, furnishings, decor and signs.
 The franchisees have discretion to determine the prices to be charged to customers.
 In addition, all franchisees are required to purchase substantially all food, ingredients, supplies and materials from suppliers approved by us.